 Can Dogs Eat Chicken Bones Raw?

-Unfortunately, just because a dog has got away with eating bones before does not mean they’ll be ok a second time around.
-Whilst the vast majority of times a dog will cope just fine with eating a bone, there’s also a chance they won’t- so it’s best avoided wherever possible.
+Unfortunately, just because a dog has got away with eating bones before does not mean they will be ok a second time around.
+The vast majority of the time, a dog will cope just fine with eating a bone.
+There’s also a chance they won’t- so it’s best avoided wherever possible.

 Isn’t Eating Chicken Bones Natural?